salesforcecli/plugin-org/messages/create_scratch.md

 # description

-There are two ways to create a scratch org: either specify a definition file that contains the options or use the --edition/--snapshot flag to specify the one required option.
+There are three ways to create a scratch org: either specify a definition file that contains the options, use the --edition flag to specify the one required option, or use the --snapshot flag to create a replica scratch org from a snapshot.
+Snapshots are a point-in-time copy of a scratch org that you create with the "sf org create snapshot" command.

-For either method, you can also use these flags; if you use them with --definition-file, they override their equivalent option in the scratch org definition file:
+For any of the methods, you can also use these flags; if you use them with --definition-file, they override their equivalent option in the scratch org definition file:

     * --description
     * --name  (equivalent to the "orgName" option)
     * --username
     * --release
-    * --edition or --snapshot
+    * --edition (if you specify this flag, you can't also specify --snapshot)
+    * --snapshot  (if you specify this flag, you can't also specify --edition)
     * --admin-email (equivalent to the "adminEmail" option)
     * --source-org (equivalent to the "sourceOrg" option)